A Conservative Discontinuous Galerkin Algorithm for Particle Kinetics on Smooth Manifolds: A Discontinuous Galerkin Scheme and Iterative Corrections for Collisions

 and then applying the BGK operator subsequently,

 SSP-RK3 advance in the advective equation takes $f^n$ initially and returns $f^*$.
-Then, to advance $f^*$ to $f^{n+1}$, we use a separate time stepper for collisions.
+Then, to advance $f^*$ to $f^{n+1}$, we use a separate time stepper for collisions and construct $f_{M}$ with identical discrete moments to $f^*$.
 Replacing the time partial derivative in equation \ref{eqn:split_bgk} with a first-order implicit Euler step, equation \ref{eqn:split_bgk} then becomes

 which has no time step restriction.
 This is unlike the explicit time step restriction for validity, $\nu \Delta t \ll 1$.
 In the low-collisionality limit where $\nu \Delta t \ll 1$, equation \ref{eqn:implicit_bgk} matches the explicit BGK operator up to first order as $f^{n+1} = f^* - \nu \Delta t(f^* - f_M)$.
 In the limit that the collision frequency is much larger than the timestep size, $\nu \Delta t \gg 1$, the implicit form, equation \ref{eqn:implicit_bgk}, has the correct asymptotic behavior, $f^{n+1} = f_M$, which is the fluid limit.
-Therefore, the collision operator is accurate for all choices of $\nu \Delta t$.
+Therefore, the collision operator is accurate for all choices of $\nu \Delta t$.\footnote{The time integration described here is a simple form of an implicit-explicit (IMEX) scheme; see, for example, \cite{pieraccini2007implicit}.
+High order SSP IMEX schemes have been developed (see \cite{pareschi2005implicit}) and are planned as future additions to the Gkeyll code. }

-\begin{remark} The overall scheme is \textit{Asymptotic Preserving}; i.e., in the fluid limit, the scheme reproduces the ideal fluis (Euler) fluxes.
+\begin{remark} The overall scheme is \textit{Asymptotic Preserving}; i.e., in the fluid limit, the scheme reproduces the ideal fluids (Euler) fluxes.
 Section \ref{sec:Benchmarks} demonstrates this property through agreement between exact Riemann solutions and the moments of the kinetic scheme. \end{remark}